 As the above core functions reuse the OpenSSL trust store data structure of type X509_STORE and such a structure is non-trivial to manage we provide helper functions for this purpose.
 For instance, the store needs to be initialized with trusted certificates and optionally with many other verification parameters such as Certificate Revocation Lists (CRLs), URLs of Certificate Distribution Points (CDPs), and Online Certificate Status Protocol (OCSP) responders.
 Certificates are typically held in files and thus need to be loaded while CRLs are typically retrieved online from CDPs and then cached in files or in memory.
 See also our general certificate validation guideline [Cert_Valid].

-The function STORE_load() sets up a new trust store and initializes it with the certificates held in the PEM, DER, or PKCS#12 file(s) with the comma-separated list of names given as the trusted_certs argument.
+The function STORE_load() sets up a new trust store with the certificates held in the PEM, DER, or PKCS#12 file(s) with the comma-separated list of names given as the trusted_certs argument.
 It enables diagnostic output in the log that is very helpful for debugging in case certificate verification fails.
 It does not enable certificate status checks.
 The function returns the pointer to the constructed trust store on success, or NULL otherwise.
 In case of errors the string held in the optional desc parameter is used for forming error messages.

 X509_STORE *STORE_load(const char *trusted_certs, OPTIONAL const char *desc);